-Early Conciliation with ACAS
+Early Conciliation With ACAS

 This is essentially a halfway bridge between settling your dispute informally and taking your claim to the employment tribunal service.
 To begin early conciliation, you will be required to complete a conciliation notification form.
 The process consists of an ACAS conciliation mediator to help both parties reach an agreement by exploring the available options.

-When submitting a claim to the employment tribunal service, you will have a time limitation in which to submit your claim.
-Limitation periods are typically three months but can vary to six, dependent on the type of claim.
+When submitting a claim to the employment tribunal service, you will have a time limitation, in which to submit your claim.
+Limitation periods are typically three months but can vary to six, depending on the type of claim.
 If you are medically unfit as a result of the discrimination that took place, leading you to lodge a late claim, you may be granted an exception and be able to still submit your claim under special circumstances.

 Whilst undertaking the process of early conciliation, the time limitation on submitting your tribunal claim will halt, restarting once the early conciliation certificate has been given.
 The certificate will be issued if a resolution cannot be reached, a party fails to participate in the discussion or if there’s no reply to the request.